mura-orz/xcp1/README.md

-# XCP1 - single-file xxx c++ compiler
+# XCP-1 - single-file xxx c++ compiler

 ## Introduction

- - It may be simple and tiny C++ compiler in future.
+ - It may become a simple and tiny C++ compiler in future.
  - It confirms to C++ of ISO/IEC 14882:2020 (C++20).

 ## Notice